rastersoft/autovala/wiki/autovala-fileformat.5.md

    * **c_source**: this command specifies one C source file that belongs to this binary.
 The path must be relative to the binary/library path.

+   * **h_folder**: this command specifies one folder containing .h files that must be included when compiling the C source files in this binary.
+The path must be relative to the binary/library path.

    * **vala_vapi**: this command specifies one custom **.vapi** file, needed to compile your project.
 Each file must be prepended by the relative path from the project folder.
 The path must be relative to the binary/library path.

    * **dbus_interface**: this command specifies a DBus interface to be automatically extracted using introspection, and to generate a source file with it.
 It must be followed by the connection name (e.g. org.freedesktop.ConsoleKit), the object path (e.g. /org/freedesktop/ConsoleKit/Manager), and whether it must connect to the **system** or **session** bus.
 Finally, it can have an extra parameter specifying if the generated interface must be for **gdbus** (the default option) or for the obsolete **dbus-glib** library.